 While approaches to audio alignment, score following, and related tasks have received considerable attention in the MIR literature, the availability of "off-the-shelf" solutions is limited.
 Here we briefly detail several algorithms performing audio- or MIDI-score alignment that are (or could potentially be made) available.
-At this stage of the project, we refrain from making concrete recommendations, but instead set out the several available options for incorporation into TROMPA workflows.
+These algorithms were taken into consideration to arrive at the implemented workflows detailed in section 5.